Fresh herbs are the perfect addition to every meal.

 Combining fresh and dried herbs in our meals adds not only flavour but also increases the meal nutritional value of the meal.

-Eating herbs as part of your meal is an easy way to enjoy the medicinal benefits of the herbs.
-For example, their antimicrobial and antioxidants properties.
+Eating herbs as part of your meal is an easy way to enjoy the herbs’ medicinal benefits—for example, their antimicrobial and antioxidants properties.

 I recommend growing at home a few fresh herbs and use them in your cooking.

-This is a great way to grow plants not only for beauty.
-Even that they do add a beautiful colour and invites nature into your kitchen, they also help you to cook more healthy.
+This is a great way to grow plants that are just for their beauty.
+Even that they add beautiful colours and invites nature into your kitchen, they also help you cook more healthy.